-The capital of love — and college football — will be at Iowa State this Saturday
+Iowa State, amid all the talk about love in football, becomes a love epicenter

 It’s about 35 miles north of Des Moines.

-“We’re Glad You’re Here,” claims a water tower.
+“We’re Glad You’re Here,” a water tower claims.

-In explaining why the concept of football lured him more than other sports he also played as an Ohioan kid, he credits something beyond growing up near football’s birthplace of Canton, beyond that his dad coached it, beyond football’s knack for spawning camaraderie.
+In explaining why the concept of football lured Campbell more than other sports he also played as an Ohioan kid, he credits something beyond growing up near football’s birthplace of Canton, beyond that his dad coached it, beyond football’s knack for spawning camaraderie.
 No, football has more people.

-A reading of his path thus far suggests a resistance to status-seeking.
-A defensive lineman himself in the late 1990s, he went to the FBS (Pitt), found its bigness soulless, opted for Division III (Mount Union, the Ohio powerhouse).
-He assistant-coached at Bowling Green, Mount Union, Bowling Green again and Toledo, then helmed Toledo from 2012-15.
+A reading of his path suggests a resistance to status-seeking.
+A defensive lineman himself in the late 1990s, he went to the Football Bowl Subdivision (Pittsburgh), found its bigness soulless, opted for Division III (Mount Union, the Ohio powerhouse).
+He was an assistant coach at Bowling Green, Mount Union, Bowling Green again and Toledo, then helmed Toledo from 2012 to 2015.
 On Oct.
 11, 2014, Toledo played at Iowa State, and after arrival on game day, Campbell did what Campbell likes to do pregame.

 He took a walk.